nicojs/typed-inject/README.md

 This entire framework would not be possible without the awesome guys working on TypeScript.
 Guys like [Ryan](https://github.com/RyanCavanaugh), [Anders](https://github.com/ahejlsberg) and the rest of the team: a heartfelt thanks! 💖

-Inspiration for the API with static `inject` method comes from years long AngularJS development.
+Inspiration for the API with static `inject` method comes from years-long AngularJS development.
 Special thanks to the Angular team.